-

 Solving the immune mystery

-To discover the essential molecules and cellular and molecular processes that govern immune cell decision-making to shed new light on what the factors that give us good or poor immune health.
+To discover the essential genomic processes that govern immune cell decision-making to shed new light on the factors that give us good or poor immune health.

 Predictive immunology